gnn-anonymous/reducingamortizationgap/README.md

 # REDUCING THE AMORTIZATION GAP IN END-TO-END IMAGE COMPRESSION
 REDUCING THE AMORTIZATION GAP IN END-TO-END IMAGE COMPRESSION, ICIP2022 submission

-Please check the pdf file to read the paper.
+Please check the pdf file to reach the paper.